rice-apps/rice-apps.github.io/carpool/README.md

 **Delivery Target:**
 1. Complete program gaps
+2. App Launch
-2. Complete 'how-to' tutorial and upload to youtube and website
+   - Complete 'how-to' tutorial and upload to youtube and website
+   - Reserve RMC space for launch

 **Work-in-Progress:**
 1. Review app usage and outcomes from soft launch
    - Look for any new gaps we had not anticipated
 2. Finalize plans for Launch
+   - Reserve RMC space

 **Backlog:**